-Domestic violence is defined as any type of battery or violence within a domestic relationship.
+Domestic violence is any type of battery or violence within a domestic relationship.
 Domestic violence can happen to anyone, regardless of gender, sexual orientation, ethnic background, educational background, or socioeconomic status.
-Often, domestic violence starts as verbal abuse or threats, which escalate over time to physical abuse.
+Domestic violence often starts as verbal abuse or threats, which escalate to physical abuse.
 The abuse could be a slap, kick, or punch, often resulting in physical injuries.
 In addition to the physical injury, the emotional and psychological effects can be severe.
 Victims feel helpless and alone, lose their sense of self-worth, and suffer from anxiety or depression resulting from the abuse.

-A victim of domestic abuse can file for VAWA for themselves, if they are, or were, married to a permanent resident or U.S. citizen.
-This filing can include any children under 21 years of age who are unmarried if they haven’t filed their own VAWA.
+A victim of domestic abuse can file for VAWA for themselves if they are, or were, married to a permanent resident or U.S. citizen.
+This filing can include any unmarried children under 21 years of age if they haven’t filed their own VAWA.
 If the victim is not currently married to a permanent resident or U.S. citizen, they must prove one of the following:

 The VAWA applicant also must show one of the following: